dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 226. Invert Binary Tree.md

 This problem was inspired by this original tweet by Max Howell:

->Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so f*** off.
+>Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so off.

 # Solution
 ---